 The Sidewalks of Elburn

 The Sidewalks of Elburn by Marilyn Robinson is now available in limited release.
-Each book will cost $10.00 and they are available at the Village Hall and at the Elburn Town and Country Library.
+Available to purchase, while supplies last, at the Village Hall and at the Elburn Town and Country Library.
 The book is a wonderfully written collection of historical facts and anecdotes.
 There is a very interesting and eclectic collection of photographs contained within the book that are simply a joy to browse.
 There is even an detailed index at the end of “Sidewalks” so everyone can look up their family names and locate their references quickly.

 Poem From the Elburn Herald

 Marilyn’s book concludes with an anonymous poem taken from a 1934 edition of the Elburn Herald:

 “We must go on and build today

 On what was builded yesterday.

 We may want much to tear some out,